charles-uno/Bloodlines/04_how_to_play.md

 The GM calls for rolls at their discretion.
 This means that a player may sometimes narrate several actions before being called to roll.
 When this happens, it is the GM that determines which bloodline score should be rolled.

-> Suppose that Tor Byorn wants to sneak up behind an NPC and knock them out.
-The GM may choose to call for a Halfling roll (for the sneaking) or for a Dwarf roll (for the attack), depending on which seems more appropriate at the time.......... wait, aren't these both halfling rolls now?
+> Tor Byorn is attempting to push a boulder over a ledge, without being seen by the NPCs below.
+The GM may choose to call for a Dwarf roll (for the push) or a Halfling roll (for the stealth), depending on which seems more appropriate at the time.

 Generally speaking, each success is worth a single condition box, as is each failure.
 During a confrontation, a player whose roll shows two successes should expect to mark two NPC boxes, and one whose roll shows a failure (that is, no successes) should expect a PC box to be checked.
 Other effects are allowed as well, of course; PCs can grapple, taunt, interact with the environment, and so on.
 Their actions can affect NPC behavior, bring new information to light, or influence the GM's assessment of the levels of future rolls.
 No matter what's being rolled for, however, the GM should judge the roll's effect to be roughly on par with one box marked per success.

+> example. oxye is out front. elf roll to detect baddies.  if success, she hears them. if failure, ambush. just two ambushers?

-> example: TBY taunts baddies away from Oxye. fails. there's someone behind you! they leave Oxye alone, but now surround you.
+> example: TBY taunts baddies away from Oxye. if success, they turn towards him. if failure, there's another one behind him and he gets hit.

-> Example: Oxye rolls to deduce why these guys might be here. success.

-> example: TBY rolls to kick some ass. two successes. two baddies drop.

-> example: Oxye rolls to peg one with a stone. failure.
-Hits TBY.
+> example: Oxye rolls to peg one with a stone. if success, she hits one.
+If failure, she hits TBY.

+> example: TBY rolls to kick some ass. success, he grabs one to allow negotiations. failure, they chop him up.

+> why haven't we got any examples with grappling or something?
+I want to show how rolls can do something other than damage, and influence NPC behavior and the difficulty of later rolls.

 ## Injury, Recovery, and Death